soar-telescope/goodman_pipeline/README.md

 It is separated into two main components.
 The **CCD** part is done by _redccd_ originally developed by [David Sanmartim's](https://github.com/dsanmartim/goodman_ccdreduction) and currently maintained by our team.
 It does the standard _ccd image reduction_, i.e. trim, bias and flat correction.
-Currently the ccd reduction pipeline has been integrated into this package so there is no need to look for it separtely.
+Currently the ccd reduction pipeline has been integrated into this package so there is no need to look for it separately.
 The **Spectroscopic** processing is done by _redspec_ and includes the following features: